Fair-Exchange/Safecoin/README.md

 The reader should be aware that U.S. export control and sanctions laws prohibit U.S. persons (and other persons that are subject to such laws) from transacting with persons in certain countries and territories or that are on the SDN list.
-As a project-based primarily on open-source software, it is possible that such sanctioned persons may nevertheless bypass prohibitions, obtain the code comprising the Safecoin blockchain protocol (or other project code or applications) and deploy, integrate,
+As a project based primarily on open-source software, it is possible that such sanctioned persons may nevertheless bypass prohibitions, obtain the code comprising the Safecoin blockchain protocol (or other project code or applications) and deploy, integrate,